rastapasta/transition-forms/README.md

 Registration forms for events hosted by the non-profit Transition movement.

-## ToDos

-* Calculation/Summary: implement free accomodation for kids and volunteers
-* Upload: actually... send the mail out to the team :)

 ## How to work on it?

 Get the following things up and running in your environment